shreyansh-1711/shreyansh-1711/README.md

 </div>
 <p></p>
 <p align="justify">
-welcome to my GitHub Page.
-I am a Undergraduate from Fr.
-C. Rodrigues Institute of Technology.
-I am a passionate learner in the field of Competitive Programming, Artificial intelligence, Machine Learning , Data Science and Web Development.
-I love exploring new technologies and leveraging them to solve real-life problems.
+Welcome to my GitHub Page!
+I'm an enthusiastic undergraduate from Fr.
+C. Rodrigues Institute of Technology with a passion for Competitive Programming, AI, ML, Data Science, and Web Development.
+I thrive on exploring cutting-edge technologies and using them to tackle real-world challenges.
+Let's code and innovate together!
 </p>

 ## My favorite tools and technologies ⚙️